animalsina/steam-deck-easy-installer-model/README.md

 # !!
-Very important alert !!
+Crucial alert !!

-This script is WIP, until the official release use it only if you know what you do.
+This script is WIP until the official release uses it only if you know what you do.
-Report every problem, some command in the scripts can corrupts the files.
+Reporting every problem, some commands in the scripts can corrupt the files.

 # Steam Integration Project

 ## Overview

 This project integrates Flatpak applications with Steam, allowing you to add shortcuts to Steam and configure images for the applications.
 It consists of a series of scripts to automate the process of installing dependencies, configuring Steam, and handling application images.

 ## Scripts

 ### `install_python.sh`

-Installs Python3 and pip if they are not already installed.
+Install Python3 and pip if they are not already installed.

 ### `install_python_libraries.sh`